WesleyVong/lens-designer/README.md

 ### 2D Raytracer

-A sequential raytracer that assumes 100% transparency in the optics.
+A sequential raytracer.

+#### R2D script

+A simple script that allows raytracer data to be stored.
+More information can be found [here](R2D.md).

 ### 3D Raytracer